sovrynn/ecdo/1-EVIDENCE/2-IMPENDING-ALIGNMENTS/geomagnetic/tipping-point-calc/README.md

 ## Getting da raw data

 I'll have to combine gufm1 and igrf14 to get a complete record from 1590 to 2025.
-From what I understand though, it's only using real data till 2020 (IGRf 14) so that's the cutoff.
-It'll be an extra decade of data than what the original paper used, but still 5 years outdated.
+From what I understand, its accurate up till the present, which means we would actually get an extra 15 years of data compared to the original calculation.

 ## Method for getting the 32,000 isoline timeseries